Last Updated on 11/08/24 by Rose Palmer

 In the front of the ship:

 A walkway wrapped around the whole deck.
 In the front, sitting on top of the bridge, was a large open observation space that was accessed by a few stairs.
-This was a good spot for looking at the scenery but it was also quite windy.
+This was a good spot for looking at the scenery but it was also very windy.

-Lotus Spa pool – This adult only pool and two hot tubs was open to everyone, not just those using the spa.
+Lotus Spa pool – this adult only pool and two hot tubs was open to everyone, not just those using the spa.
 Note that during my cruise this pool was closed but the hot tubs were open.

 Midship: